tajo/ladle/.github/ISSUE_TEMPLATE/bug_report.md

 **Reproduction**

 Please, try to reproduce your issue with [Stackblitz](https://node.new/ladle).
-Your issue gets much higher priority since it can be triaged effeciently.
+Your issue gets much higher priority since it can be triaged efficiently.

 Alternatively, create a repo.
 Or describe steps to reproduce and copy&paste the output from: